§ P.04 · Memory

 )

-# Inspect the composed profile at any time.
+# Inspect the composed profile -- same inputs, same output.

 profile = c.memsync.profile()